walterhiggins/WMPJS/book-outline.md

    `EvaluatorException: unterminated string literal`

    This means JavaScript encountered a string `'steve` which didn't have a closing quote symbol.
 Strings must begin and end with either a single-quote (') or a double-quote (") character.
-What's more, you can't mix them - that is - you can't start a string with a single quote and end it with a double quote.
+What's more, you can't mix them; you can't start a string with a single quote and end it with a double quote.
 The Strings `'this is good'` and `"so is this"` are both valid, but the Strings `'this is bad"` and `"another bad one'` are not.

  * `js :-)`